-

 What, if any, risks are associated with the use of artificial intelligence in an employer’s recruitment or termination decisions?
 Have any court or tribunal claims been brought regarding an employer’s use of AI or automated decision-making in the termination process?

-Some employment processes are being increasingly automated through use of artificial intelligence (AI).
-Examples include filtering and shortlisting candidates during the recruitment process and developing software that predicts which employees are likely to leave the company AI is likely to play an increasing role in the management of employment processes.
+Some employment processes are being increasingly automated through the use of artificial intelligence (AI).
+Examples include filtering and shortlisting candidates during the recruitment process and developing software that predicts which employees are likely to leave the company.
+AI is likely to play an increasing role in the management of employment processes.

 As yet, there has been very little specific formal regulation on the use of AI in New Zealand.
 Currently, there are no Employment Court or Employment Relations Authority decisions that have considered the use of AI in relation to termination of employment.

-a) Recruitment
+a.
+Recruitment

-b) Termination
+b.
+Termination

 It is difficult to see how AI could assist employers with a decision that would result in a lawful termination.
 As above, any termination must be for justifiable reasons, and can only take place following a fair and reasonable process.
-If AI is being used to assist with selection decisions in a redundancy situation, the criteria for selection needs to be transparent and non-discriminatory.
+If AI is being used to assist with selection decisions in a redundancy situation, for example, the criteria for selection need to be transparent and non-discriminatory.
 In the case of a redundancy, selection must be carried out in a way that is procedurally fair and substantively justified.
 Risks of using AI to make or assist with termination decisions may arise if an employer is not able to justify how the software came to its decision on who to terminate.
 Use of AI may also restrict or remove an employee’s ability to comment on the information as to why their role is proposed for disestablishment (if the information simply does not exist), which is likely to render the employer’s decision unjustified.
-If AI technology assists a human decision, the decision-maker needs to be able to substantiate and justify its decision, in line with its duty of good faith as employer.
+If AI technology assists a human decision, the decisionmaker needs to be able to substantiate and justify its decision, in line with its duty of good faith as an employer.

 -